-Kicking off the Rock/Creek race series for 2018 is Rock/Creek’s oldest trail run, the River Gorge Race in Prentice Cooper State Forest.
+The River Gorge Race in Prentice Cooper State Forest is Rock/Creek’s oldest trail run.
 The course traces the single track of Mullen’s Cove Loop and offers sweeping views of the surrounding ridges and the Tennessee River in the valley below.
 The course is rugged enough to be fun and challenging for seasoned runners, but its moderate distance and lack of major elevation change make it perfect for newer runners as well.
 Because the race is in early spring, unpredictable weather often makes this course even more thrilling.

-This year we’re excited to be adding a brand new family-friendly race to our series!
-The Brow Beater will be part of Chattanooga’s first Earth Day Festival at Reflection Riding Arboretum and Nature Center.
+We’re excited to welcome this race back for its second year!
+The Brow Beater will be part of Chattanooga’s Earth Day Festival at Reflection Riding Arboretum and Nature Center.
 The all-day festival will include food, music, gear demos, paddling, and much more!
 Runners are invited to stick around after the race and enjoy the many exciting things that are planned for this inaugural event, including the annual Native Plant Sale.
 This race is made for all ages and will take place on the beautiful trails within Reflection Riding’s grounds at the foot of Lookout Mountain.